 This is the Governance page of the Bellerbys Colleges.
 Effective Governance is fundamental to the success of Bellerbys and our students.

-Our Bellerbys College Advisory Board (BCAB) has three distinguished external members, Barnaby Lenon, Barbara Harrison and Durell Barnes, and three senior executives, Mike Everett, Catherine Phillips and Sam Kneller.
+Our Bellerbys College Advisory Board (BCAB) has two distinguished external members, Barbara Harrison and Durell Barnes, and two senior executives, Mike Everett and Sam Kneller.
 The BCAB meets six times a year and all members undertake regular visits to our individual colleges.
 The role of the BCAB is to advise the proprietor, Bellerbys Educational Services Limited (BESL).

 Full details of how we govern our Colleges are contained in this document, Governance of Bellerbys Colleges.